theaquamarine/windows-powershell-docs/docset/windows/dcbqos/remove-netqostrafficclass.md

 ```

 ## DESCRIPTION
-The **Remove-NetQosTrafficClass** cmdlet removes traffic classes in Windows Server® 2012 and later.
+The **Remove-NetQosTrafficClass** cmdlet removes traffic classes in Windows Server??
+2012 and later.
 If Windows Server 2012 or later is set to be **not willing** to accept configurations from a remote device, then Windows Server 2012 or later programs data center bridging (DCB)-capable network adapters to remove the specified traffic classes.

 For more information about remote device configurations, see the **Set-NetQosDcbxSetting** cmdlet.